Making Your Camera Batteries Last Longer

 Ensure this mode is set unless you’re doing fast-action sports (unlikely on the trail).
 When you press the shutter halfway, the autofocus will lock there.
 Other focus modes such as Continuous will continually move the servo motor, costing precious milliamps.

 Using back-button focus will also prevent the focus motor from churning on each shot.

 Turn off Auto Review

 If you’re tempted by the Auto Review feature, you’ll keep wanting to go back and review the pictures you just took.
 Battery = dead.
 Most cameras allow you to turn this off.

 The motors that keep the lenses or sensors stabilized use up a little bit of energy.
 If you’re shooting with a fast shutter speed during daylight hours, there’s really no reason to use this handy feature.
 Actually, if you’re using a tripod, you should have it off anyways.

 WiFi & GPS

 The GPS is a nice feature to have, but not when you’re concerned about battery life.
-I always just carry a Rite in the Rain notepad and pen to annotate where my pictures are taken, and also take pictures of whatever trail signs I might pass so that I can later interpolate my position along the trail when doing descriptions.
-Actually I wrote a whole other article about geotagging photos without GPS 🙂
+I always just carry a Rite in the Rain notepad and pen to annotate where my pictures are taken and also take photos of whatever trail signs I might pass so that I can later interpolate my position along the trail when doing descriptions.
+Actually, I wrote a whole other article about geotagging photos without GPS 🙂